Letter from the Founder of Sisters In Sustainability

 Why I founded Sisters in Sustainability

-I felt it was high past time we were brought together to share resources, and advocate for one another, to be inspired by one another’s projects and to take on the work knowing we had each other at our backs.
+I felt it was high time we were brought together to share resources, and advocate for one another, to be inspired by one another’s projects and to take on the work knowing we had each other at our backs.

 SIS was founded to provide a safe space for women from the global majority, to uplift us, highlight our work, provide mutual support, opportunities and representation.